tla93/pytorch-ood/README.rst

 **NOTE**: An important convention adopted in ``pytorch-ood`` is that **OOD detectors predict outlier scores** that should be larger for outliers than for inliers.
-If you notice that the scores predicted by a detector do not match the formulas in the corresponding publication, it may be possible that we multiplied the scores by negative one to comply with this convention.
+If you notice that the scores predicted by a detector do not match the formulas in the corresponding publication, we may have adjusted the score calculation to comply with this convention.

 ⏳ Quick Start
 ^^^^^^^^^^^^^^^^^